-Firstly, Let me give you my personal favourite immediately, go Premium!
-Not to say the Free version isn't a great place to find your feet if you're new to the app, but if, like me, you juggle a multitude of projects, you'll likely want to swiftly move to Premium to take advantage of it's incredible features.
+Firstly, let me give you my personal opinion immediately, go Premium!
+Not to say the Free version isn't a great place to find your feet if you're new to the app, but if, like me, you juggle a multitude of projects, you'll likely want to swiftly move to Premium to take advantage of its incredible features.
 Let's back that up with some reasons and comparisons.

 We'll look at these areas of comparison for Todoist Free vs. Premium:

 Would you like to see Todoist Free vs Premium features in a comparison table that includes the new 2021 free plan rollout?
 You're in luck!
 Take a look below.

 A little context, I'm a proud Todoist Ambassador, who loves all things 'Todoist'.
 As a busy company director, I've tried many different task management apps over the past 20 years.

 Todoist is the first and only one that takes away my anxiety of forgetting something.
 In fact, I've never been more productive!
 I'm super pumped to share my comparisons of Todoist Premium vs Free with you.

 This post may contain affiliate links.
 That means I may receive a small commission at no additional cost to you if you purchase through one of the links.
 Thank you for your support.

 1. The Cost: Todoist Free vs Premium